 Throughout the year, the Department of Defense Non-Lethal Weapons Program, through Old Dominion University, provides a resident Joint Professional Military Education elective class at military academic institutions to increase non-lethal capability understanding among service members.

-The course, Non-Lethal Weapons: Supporting the Operational Art Across the Range of Military Operations, includes the following non-lethal weapons instruction:
+The course, Non-Lethal Weapons: Supporting the Joint Force Across the Range of Military Operations, includes the following non-lethal weapons instruction:

 - Range Day